 Board of Directors

 The NAAB Board has 13 voting members.
-ACSA, AIA, and NCARB each nominate three Directors; AIAS nominates two; and there are two Public Directors.
+ACSA, AIA, and NCARB each nominate three Directors; AIAS nominates two Directors; and two Public Directors are elected through a public nomination process.
 The Past President and Executive Director serve ex officio.
 The NAAB Board meets at least three times a year to consider official business including accreditation decisions.

 Mark Mistur